 - Charges dormant account fees

-- Few tradable instruments available
+- Relatively few tradable instruments available

 Can I trust XM?

 XM is the trading name of Trading Point Holdings Ltd, which is regulated under different names by various Tier-1 and Tier-2 financial regulators.
-The multiple regulations of XM make them score low on risk, considered safe and can be trusted by traders in Australia.

 Here are some of the jurisdictions in which XM is regulated.